ogniandantchev/ML_engineer_nd009_capstone/report.md

 02. Split the data into training, validation, and testing sets;  Define and train a Gated Recurrent Unit (GRU) RNN Model.

-03. Split the data into training, validation, and testing sets; Define and train a Dilated Causal CNN Model.
+03. Split the data into training, validation, and testing sets; Define and train a Dilated Causal CNN Model. (model and model2 are the same, but use different way of building with Keras -- as an experiment)

 04. Connect AWS API session, create IAM role for Amazon Forecast, create S3 bucket; upload the dataset to AWS S3 bucket;  Define and train a model from AWS Amazon Forecast -- Amazon DeepAR+ algorithm.
 I diviated from the original plan to use the open source Gluon Time Series (GluonTS) toolkit by AWS Labs, in favor of the Amazon DeepAR+ algorithm, as it is state-of-the-art and used by amazon.com; Deployed the later model to AWS